Yoga >> Yoga Therapy >> Yoga Therapy for Diabete

+Yoga therapy for diabetes is a way to treat the condition naturally.
 For this, the patient has to undergo a detoxification process for 10 – 15 days after every 45 days.
 Next consult an experienced Yoga dietician for a diet chart.

-Make it a point to walk briskly for half an hour and do yoga poses together with pranayama (breathing exercises), relaxation, and meditation.
+Never give up treatment without consulting your medical practitioner.
+Take up both therapies together for benefits to show in 3-6 months.
 The majority of the Yoga poses will be experienced level ones.
 This is because they work deepest on the pancreas.
 Then again, diabetics who are new to Yoga are advised to work through all the simpler Yoga poses for a few months first, before trying the advanced ones.

 Cleansing techniques for managing diabetes

 Yoga therapy for diabetes includes cleansing techniques that can be learnt by any yoga practitioner.
 These cleansing techniques detoxify the body of all morbid matter.
 Toxins, by the way, are the birth place of disease.
-The cleansing techniques that help for managing diabetes are:

 • Kunjal kriya (stomach dousing)